Below are answers to frequently asked questions.

-Many courses in the MACPR program have collaborative projects, however, there is rarely more than one per semester.
-The students communicate via email, phone, Skype, Adobe Connect, or Google Hangout - they all seem to find a method that works well for them.
+Many courses in the MCR program have collaborative projects, however, there is rarely more than one per semester.
+The students communicate via email, phone, Skype, Zoom, or Google Hangout - they all seem to find a method that works well for them.
 Most courses also have discussion boards where students provide responses via either text or voice, but students post to those at their own convenience and they are not required to "attend" at a specific time.

 The rule of thumb for coursework time commitment among all accredited universities is, for each credit earned, the student will put in 2.5 hours of work per week over 15 weeks.
 Our courses are three credits which translates to 7.5 hours per week of work (viewing lectures, reading, posting to discussion boards, doing assignments, taking quizzes, etc.).
 In the 24-month program plan, a student takes two classes per semester, so that's technically 15 hours per week.
 We say "technically" because some students are more efficient and can do the work in less time, while other students will require the full 15 hours to complete the coursework.
 Most of our working professionals say two classes per term is manageable but keeps them very busy.